How to maximise financial incentives from good quality CHP

 For many years the CCL rate increased only slightly year-on-year.
 This changed in 2019 when the government abolished the CRC Energy Efficiency Scheme (formerly known as the “Carbon Reduction Commitment”).
 The ‘lost’ CRC revenue has been offset by huge increases in CCL rates.
 In 2019 there was a 67% CCL rate increase on natural gas (from 0.203 pence per KWh to 0.339) and a 45% increase on electricity (from 0.583 pence per KWh to 0.847).

-From 2020, the CCL rates will increase on gas and decrease on electricity so that, from 2021, CCL rates on gas will be equal to 60% of the rate for electricity.
+At the same time as the incremental increases on natural gas CCL, the tax on electricity tariffs will decrease so that, from 2023, CCL rates on gas will be equal to 87% of the rate for electricity.
 This makes CCL exemption on natural gas fuelled CHP systems increasingly attractive.

 Light energy users and charities do not have to pay the Climate Change Levy (CCL).
 Some very large energy users can also gain an exemption if they negotiate a Climate Change Agreement, but most other organisations are liable for this significant tax.
 Making use of efficient on-site CHP provides a proven route to reducing the financial sting of this environmental tax.